 He found one at his alma mater.
 The Online Master’s in Marketing program at William & Mary, which enrolled its first cohort of students in the fall 2020 term, stands a cut above the rest for Greg “because of its exceptional faculty, because of its intentional focus on digital marketing and balancing analytics with creativity, because of its distinction with marketing in an age of disruption, because of the relationships in [its professional] network, and because of professional development.”

-Find out how the Online Master’s in Marketing program is perfectly suited for today’s marketing challenges.
+Find out how the digital marketing skills instilled in the Online Master’s in Marketing program are perfectly suited for today’s marketing challenges.